FredKSchott/snowpack/docs/02-quickstart.md

 #### 5. Serve & run your application

 ```
-npx serve
+npx servor --reload
-# Optional: Run "npm install -g serve" to speed up future runs
 ```

-Open a web browser and see your application running directly in the browser, as written!
-Any changes that you make to your src/app.js file are **immediately** reflected when you refresh your page.
-No bundlers, build steps, or waiting around required.
+Start up a simple dev server (we recommend [servor](https://github.com/lukejacksonn/servor) with the `--reload` flag for live-reload).
+Open your web browser and see your application running directly in the browser, instantly!

+Any changes that you make to your src/app.js file are **immediately** reflected via either live-reload (if supported by your dev server) or a manual browser refresh.
+No bundlers, no build steps, and no waiting around for things to re-build after you make a change.

 Open up your browser's Dev Tools and debug your application directly in the browser.
-Browse your source code as its written.
-Set breakpoints.
-Get more useful error messages.
+Browse your source code, set breakpoints, and get more useful error messages.

 #### 6. Optional Next Steps